Bernardvdv/Maleficent-Pumpkin/README.md

 Improvemets:
 *	Replaced the web server package with an asynchronous server to allow simultaneous requests and prevent code blocking
 *	Make the pumpkin talk?
 TTS with GPT-3?
 Maybe next year
 *	Move everything to a Pi Zero?
-Or less coding and run everything within ESPHome with a single ESPHome
+Or less coding and run everything within ESPHome with a single ESP controller